DHolmanCoding/python-template/README.md

 1. Add additional pre-commit hooks that could be useful to users
 2. Add documentation about how to release your package to PyPI with poetry
-3. Consider PyLint or flake8 and their compatibility with Black